 The Lenovo Legion Y530 is a gaming laptop that doesn’t scream “I’m a gaming laptop”.
 So there are no flashing lights or crazy logos going on here.

 Instead, what you get is a solid performer at a reasonable price.
-Various configurations are possible, but to get it under $1000 you’ll need to make a few compromises.
+Various configurations are possible, but to get it for a budget price you’ll need to make a few compromises.

-It is a little heavier and a little more expensive than the MSI GL63, which comes with more storage.
+It is a little heavier and a little more expensive than the MSI GL63.
 However the display does offer a slightly better 72% sRGB coverage than the MSI, even if it trails the Acer significantly.
+Check latest price here.

 Screen: 15.6″ 1920 x 1080 IPS screen.
 72% sRGB coverage

 The MSI GL63 offers an impressive specification sheet for a good price, and it is also one of the lightest budget gaming laptops that we could find on the market today.

 At under 5lbs, it’s relatively portable.
 But you still get a fast i7-8750H processor, 8GB RAM, a 128GB SSD hard drive with additional 1TB mechanical hard drive, and a discrete 4GB NVIDIA graphics card.

 Sure, more RAM and a bigger SSD would be nice, but given the price and the weight, this is definitely a good one to consider on a budget.

 The main drawback is that the screen only displays around 60% of the sRGB gamut, which is a serious issue for photo editing.
 If you have an external monitor though for critical work, this might be a good option.
 Check latest price here.